AllenNeuralDynamics/aind-ephys-pipeline-kilosort25/README.md

 Before submitting the job, the Slurm job file `spike_sort_slurm.slrm` and the nextflow configuration file `nextflow_slurm.config` need to be edited to specify the relevant directory paths and cluster resources.

-#### Environment Setup (optional)

-For users running on the cannon cluster, we have cached the containers required for the workflow in a shared directory.
-For external users, you can use the `environment/pull_singularity_containers.sh` script to pull local copies of the required containers to a location of your choice.
-The alternative path can then be passed to the nextflow execution script through setting the environment variable `EPHYS_CONTAINER_DIR` to point to that directory.

 #### 4.a Setting Up Directory Paths

 The following environment variables need modification within the `spike_sort_slurm.slrm` script: